Keeper-Security/Commander/keepercommander/plugins/awspswd/README.md

-Commander Plugin for Generating/Rotating AWS Access Keys
+Commander Plugin for Generating/Rotating AWS Passwords
 ----

-This plugin generates/rotates AWS Access Keys for any user within your Amazon Web Services account.
+This plugin generates/rotates AWS Passwords for any user within your Amazon Web Services account.
-Note: this plugin can be used along with the 'awspswd' AWS Password rotation plugin.
+Note: this plugin can be used along with the 'awskey' AWS Access Key rotation plugin.

 ### Dependencies